alfallouji/AWS-SAMPLES/flowlog_analyzer/README.md

 # VPC Flowlog analyzer

 ## Warning
-This code is just provided as a sample / example and hasn't been tested.
+This code is just provided as a sample / example and hasn't been tested extensively.
 Please keep that in mind if you decide to use it.

 ## Description